Getting Started

 highlight: true,

-// SSG with automatic OG images
+// SSG with themes and OG images

 ssg: {

-ogImage: 'https://example.com/og-image.png',
+ogImage: "https://example.com/og-image.png",

 },